ek321/Covid-Simulation/README.md

 Marie's Work Log:
 05/23/22--I worked on a skeleton of the Person class.
 I added all the instance vvraibles that we plan on using and just commented out the ones for future development phases.
+05/24/22--I worked on the catchCovid method and its helper method calcCovid.
+This calculates the chance of someone getting covid based on the number of positive neighbors that they have and their vaccine status (so far, more contingencies will be added later).
+I also added a parameter to it so that when it is called, I can incorporate the number of covid-posiitve neighbors.